 If you have been referred to us from another vet for a CT scan, the results can be shared directly with your chosen surgery.

 How much does a CT scan for cats or dogs cost?

-We offer one cost for our CT scanning service at £789, which is inclusive of anaesthetic costs so there are no hidden extras.
+We offer one cost for our CT scanning service, which is inclusive of anaesthetic costs so there are no hidden extras.
 See our prices page for more information.